helseslo/Ski-rental-project/README.md

 # Ski-rental-project
-Ongoing project for databases course.
+An ongoing project for a databases course.

 We are creating a simple database in postgreSQL and a plain GUI in R Shiny.